itsabbhishek/Customer-Demographic-and-Spending-Analysis/README.md

 ## Data Collection and Preparation

-The raw data for this analysis was obtained from [CodeBasics](https://codebasics.io/challenge/codebasics-resume-project-challenge)
+The raw data for this analysis was obtained from [CodeBasics 8th Challenge](https://codebasics.io/challenge/codebasics-resume-project-challenge)
 .
 It includes demographic information such as age, gender, occupation, income, and spending details.
 The data was cleaned and processed using Python and SQL to ensure accuracy and consistency.

 ## Analysis